rust-stuco/lectures/week8/ownership_p2.md

 ---

 # Ownership of Closures

-Let's examine closures using our new ownership model:
+Let's re-examine **closures** again using this new ownership model:

 * What does the `move` keyword really do?
-* Why are captured values dropped at the times they do?
+* Why are captured values dropped when they are?

 ---